puppetlabs/puppet-instruqt-tracks/pe-501-lab-1-0-configure-continuous-delivery-for-pe/01-configure-cd4pe/assignment.md

 1. On the desktop, double-click the **CD4PE** shortcut.
     - If the browser window shows a connection privacy warning, bypass it by clicking **Advanced** > **Continue to cd4pe (unsafe)**.
 1. From the CD4PE login screen, click **Create an account**, then enter your information (remember the username and password you enter - you will need it later on), then click **Sign Up**.
-    - To see the full CD4PE interface, expand the browser window to full-size.
+    - To see the full interface, maximize the browser window.
 2. On the next screen, click **+ Add new workspace**.
 Call it **Puppet** and then click **Create workspace**.
 3. You'll be logged as your new user and will arrive at your main Workspace page.
 Under the **Set up Continuous Delivery for PE** header at the top, notice the steps listed.
-You we will complete those steps next.
+You will complete those steps next.

 <u>Integrate Puppet Enterprise</u>